 The Christmas carol sing-a-long began around 8 pm in the shadow of Table Mountain, under starry skies and with the shimmering lights of Cape Town in the background.
 It was a different experience for me to not only be singing Christmas carols in the middle of summer rather than in winter but to do so with 5000 Capetonians.
 It was a great night and perfect way to end my time in Cape Town.

-While wandering around the V&A waterfront, I happened upon a Djembe stall.
-I stopped to check out the Djembes (African drum) after having lessons in Senegal the week prior.
-The young man who worked the shop insisted in hearing me play the Djembe even though he knew I had only 2 lessons.
+While wandering around the V&A Waterfront, I happened upon a djembe stall.
+I stopped to check out the djembes (African drum) after having lessons in Senegal the week prior.
+The young man who worked the shop insisted in hearing me play the djembe even though he knew I had only 2 lessons.
 He made me feel comfortable to play in such a public place and next thing I knew, we were jamming.
-He showed me some beats on the Djembe and we played together for almost an hour, people even stopped to watch.
+He showed me some beats on the drum and we played together for almost an hour, people even stopped to watch.
 Though we came from two completely different backgrounds, we connected in that experience and our mutual love of the African drum.